redis/redis-doc/topics/cluster-spec.md

 while single key operations are always available.

-Redis Cluster does not support multiple databases like the stand alone version of Redis, there is just database 0, and the `SELECT` command is not allowed.
+Redis Cluster does not support multiple databases like the stand alone version of Redis.
+There is just database 0 and the `SELECT` command is not allowed.

 Clients and Servers roles in the Redis Cluster protocol
 ---